AzureAD/microsoft-authentication-library-for-js/1-Authentication/3-sign-in-electron/README.md

 There is one project in this sample.
 To register it, you can:

-* follow the steps below for manually register your apps
+* follow the steps below to manually register your app
 * or use PowerShell scripts that:
   * **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
   * modify the projects' configuration files.